Griz Sextant Cyberdeck Build

 (As updated below, I mention the Adafruit PowerBoost could be an option to power it, which could have better power usage than the original UPS that doesn't seem to really be able to power off.)

 This will also be my first build of a custom keyboard, something else I've been interested in doing.
 That's why I'm going with the same switches, I'm not familiar enough yet with building keyboards to know that a different switch would work.

 I also saw some of the HDMI cable parts weren't available at Adafruit.
 I'd prefer to support them over Amazon, but I want my parts soon.
 Also, it looked like I'd have to build the HDMI cable from seperate parts if I ordered from Adafruit which I don't see why I'd want to build my own cable.

 This is also a good excuse to get my 3D printer operable again.
 I'm using a PowerSpec 3D printer from Micro Center.
+[NOTE: In the update below, I found I couldn't use my PowerSpec printer.]
 I found out you can get a really good deal on this if you buy refurbished.
 There would be nothing wrong with the printer itself, but it seems many people returned these so Micro Center would sell them refurbished at a big discount.